 WORKING WITH BLACKIE LAWLESS

 Blackie was one of the guys who do need a producer because he’s tremendously talented but unfortunately doesn’t know how to get the most out of his talent because he’s not objective about himself.
 Like most people, it’s hard to be objective, like you know, I have a partner, Brett Chassen, the guy is a drummer, the guy’s a phenomenal engineer, the guy’s a great singer, the guy’s a great producer.
-When I play guitar I take off my producer’s hat and Brett Chassen is then the producer.
+When I play the guitar, I take off my producer’s hat, and Brett Chassen is then the producer.
 “What do you think?”
 I ask because I cannot be objective while I’m playing.
 It’s just one thing, go again, I’m out of tune, I’m not talking about that.
 I’m talking about creatively.”
 What do you think of that solo?
 I can’t be objective, what do you think?
 I think it’s great, play it again?”
 Yeah, all right, let me do one more just to see what else I come up with and but I trust his opinion because it’s hard for me to be objective.
 And that was the case for Blackie is that I saw him stumbling over things which were for somebody else’s decision.
 “No, no, no, that lyrics are fine, next song.
-The guitar sound is fine, let’s finish this track and move on.”
+The guitar sound is fine; let’s finish this track and move on.”
 There was nobody to do that.
 And so he grieved about all that, “You know trying to find an amp” …for what?
-You know he played me this part and I’m just like “It sounds fine what’s the problem?”
-It’s not exactly what I’m hearing, the producer at that point should have just said, “It’s not a big ticket item, move on.
-Let’s move to something important, let’s go.”
+You know he played me this part, and I’m just like “It sounds fine, what’s the problem?”
+It’s not exactly what I’m hearing, the producer at that point should have just said, “It’s not a big-ticket item, move on.
+Let’s move to something important; let’s go.”
 But I also realized that in Blackie’s case the longer it was a work in progress, the more he could play with it, talk it up, and not have the reality of somebody critique it.
 So that’s part of his whatever, malfunction or shall we just say the way he handles business.
 Also, once again remember that Blackie had his own studio.
 He took the money and then instead of going to a studio, he got a Series B Trident and put it in his house.
-So what he needed was an engineer then, so Mikey Davis would go down there and engineer but of course the gear always needs upkeep and this, that and the other thing, he didn’t realize what he’d led himself into.
-And again, I have a studio but it’s not in my house.
+So what he needed was an engineer then so that Mikey Davis would go down there and engineer but of course the gear always needs upkeep and this, that and the other thing, he didn’t realize what he’d let himself into.
+And again, I have a studio, but it’s not at my house.
 I have to go to it.
-And there’s the difference, if its sitting in your house it’s not really a studio anymore it’s your home setup.
-I like to, when I go to the studio I like to, I’ve gone to the studio to play.
-I’m not sitting around in my pajamas [Laughs]
+And there’s the difference if it’s sitting in your house it’s not a studio anymore it’s your home setup.
+I like to; when I go to the studio I like to, I’ve gone to the studio to play.
+I’m not sitting around in my pyjamas [Laughs]

-Actually, some years ago I was interviewing Frankie Banali and when I asked about those CRIMSON IDOL sessions and he said mostly the same things what you just said… So there was something wrong there.
+Some years ago I was interviewing Frankie Banali and when I asked about those CRIMSON IDOL sessions, and he said mostly the same things what you just said… So there was something wrong there.

 But overall that album was a great one.